 - Your neighbors will still be unpredictable, but they are at least living in a different building.

 - A house usually costs more than an apartment if you live by yourself.
-If you rent a home that has several bedrooms and shared common spaces, it could be cheaper to take that option.
+If you rent a home with several bedrooms and shared common spaces, it could be cheaper to take that option.

 - Landlords tend to be a little more flexible with interior changes when you rent a house.
 Although the alterations might be considered permanent, you could have the option to change the light fixtures or paint the walls.